 Rochelle's work also appears in several publications including Poets and Writers, Callaloo, The African American Review, Publishers Weekly, The Rumpus, Mosaic Literary Magazine, Solstice, The East Bay Review, The Carbon Culture Review, and the Crab Creek Review.
+She is included in the Nasty Women Poets anthology and an excerpt from her novella The Rat People has just been published by The Fantasist.
 A Pushcart Prize nominee, Rochelle is the founder of the AfroSurreal Writers Workshop, a former Board Member of the Hurston-Wright Foundation and a member of the Wintergreen Writers Collective and the National Book Critics Circle.
-Rochelle is currently completing a dissertation on Afro-Surrealist fiction and is the African American Museum and Library at Oakland's current writer-in-residence, a program spearheaded by Museum Project Coordinator Ms. Veda Silva.
+Rochelle is currently completing a dissertation on AfroSurrealism

 Photo by Frank Schulenburg via Flickr under Creative Commons license.
 Photo is 100% Frank's original work, unchanged.